-Some specialized academic software packages may be accessed via the UVA Hive at www.its.virginia.edu/hive, which streams programs to students, on their own computers, from virtually anywhere.
-There are also some computers available in schools and libraries around Grounds with discipline-specific software.
+Some specialized academic software packages may be accessed via the UVA Hive at http://its.virginia.edu/hive, which streams programs to students on their own computers from virtually anywhere.
+Some computers in schools and libraries around Grounds also are available with discipline-specific software.

 Students may opt to have a printer in their residence hall room, but if bringing a printer, it should have a USB port and a cable, since wireless printing is not supported in residence halls.
 Cavalier Computers offers an inkjet cartridge refill service that saves students money on printer cartridges while helping to protect the environment.